 Montreal winters are lovely, but they also get cold.
 That’s why I’ve included a few of my favourite cafés as things to do in Montreal in winter.
 These cafés are close to many Montreal attractions.
 Perfect places to warm up with a hot chocolate after you’ve been outside explore!

-- Tommy Café: I’ll forewarn you, this beautiful café is an Instagram hotspot.
-Get a seat away from the door to enjoy it!
 Tommy Café is 3 stories, set inside the British Empire Building.
-There are plants hanging from the ceiling, and the whole place has a cozy warm feeling to it!
+There are plants hanging from the ceiling, and the whole place has a cozy warm feeling to it (making it an Instagram hot-spot, of course).
 200 Notre-Dame St W.

 The must-try foods when you’re in Montreal in winter are maple taffy and poutine.
 Maple taffy is a winter tradition.
 Maple syrup is poured on snow, and then wound up around a popsicle stick for you to eat.
 During the winter you can find it at pop-up maple shacks in Old Montreal, and at most festival sites.